zhubonan/disp/docs/examples/sto/README.md

 !!! tip

-    One can invoke more knowledge of the system - cation-cation or anion-aion distances are larger than cation-anion distances.
+    One can invoke more knowledge of the system - cation-cation or anion-anion distances are larger than cation-anion distances.
 Incorporating this in the structure generation process would further improve the efficiency.

 We can now deploy our search with: